-Background: 8, by the mysterious and anonymous Prince of Denmark, was released as a massive box set of 8 vinyl records by the German techno label Giegling.
+The mysterious and anonymous Prince of Denmark’s album 8, a massive box set of (you guessed it) eight vinyl records, was released by German techno label Giegling last December.
 As with any album dropped with no notice, it appeared as an object of both shock and awe.
-Giegling announced the album on their Facebook page with the quote “you will never have everything”.
+Giegling announced the album on their Facebook page with the quote “you will never have everything.”
 As a year has gone by since it’s unveiling, it’s become clear that there are multiple versions of this album floating around both the internet and physically with bonus tracks and differing versions of songs.
 I believe it’s safe to say that no album like it had ever been released and it’s since become the defining album of the current time period in terms of what electronic music as a whole can be and will become.

 In the interview with RA about his mix as Traumprinz, the Prince says: “I like the idea of sehnsuchtsorte, a desirable place that only exists in our fantasy.
 It’s a way to keep away the sometimes unpleasant side of reality and to empower creativity, emotion, irrational behavior and imperfection–features that sometimes get little bit mistreated in these times that we live in, I think.”
 He also states that the idea behind his Prince of Denmark monicker is that the Prince is supposed to be “a man” aka grown-up.
 When he said what he did about sehnsuchtsorte, he’s discussing the place in the mind of the child Traumprinz; however, when we apply this idea to the Prince, we see that his inner self has reached breaking point (it’s a play on how the inner must become the outer per se).
 And that brings us back to 8.